BakayAlexander/task-manager/Readme.md

 ## Description:

+- **Admin user (login: admin, password: 123)**
 - Login and authoriztion.
-- Get tasks from api (https://uxcandy.com/~shapoval/test-task-backend/v2/).
-**- Admin user (login: admin, password: 123) can update states and text of tasks.**
+- Get tasks from api (https://uxcandy.com/~shapoval/test-task-backend/v2/) can update states and text of tasks.
 - All users can add tasks.
 - All users can change sorting of tasks by: number, email, status or user.